fishjam-dev/fishjam/docs/auth-arch.md

 - in current implementation of `membrane_rtc_engine`, endpoint should be created after signaling connection was established.
 In previous example it was obvious:
 WebSocekt connection is established, endpoint is created.
 Here some kind of special message will be necessary to communicate the begining of signaling connection.
-Also, we need to think if we wont to use the token to tag the signaling messages (seems unnecessary), or simply `peer_id`, harder to manage permissions
+Also, we need to think if we want to use the token to tag the signaling messages (seems unnecessary), or simply `peer_id`, it's harder to manage permissions
-(more of a signaling architecture problems, but worth noting).
+(more of a signaling architecture problems, but worth noting),
-- **BE** doesn't need to pass the token to **CL** (has to respond to in anyway to start signaling messages flow), but also have to take care of matching incoming messages with `peer_id`s.
+- **BE** doesn't need to pass the token to **CL** (has to respond to in anyway to start signaling messages flow), but have to take care of matching incoming messages with `peer_id`s.

 ## Who should create tokens?

 ### **BE**

-If **BE** (server SDK) is responsible for creating tokens, then it has to know the secret that will be used to signing.
+If **BE** (server SDK) is responsible for creating tokens, then it has to know the secret that will be used in signing JWT.
 It also needs `peer_id`, which can be obtained from **JF**.
-That takes care of **CL** authorization, we also need to authorize **BE** - **JF** connection.
-One possible solution to that is to use the very same secret to create tokens that will be used by **BE**.
-So **BE** will generate tokens and then, instead of sending them to client, will use it itself (which may seem wierd, but we came to conclusion that the approach is alright).
+That takes care of **CL** authorization, but we also need to authorize **BE** - **JF** connection.
+One possible solution is to use the very same secret as before to create tokens that will be used by **BE**.
+So **BE** will generate token and then, instead of sending them to client, will use it itself (which may seem wierd, but we came to conclusion that the approach is alright).

 This approach only makes sense when using direct signaling, otherwise tokens are not necessary at all (except for **BE** - **JF** connection).